nathanielcastillo/Bellabeat-Fitness-Data/README.md

 ### Top Recommendations to Increase Growth

-1. Since the sample size and range of the data analyzed is so small.
-The first recommendation is to gather more reliable data so that effective analysis can occur
+1. Since the sample size and range of the data analyzed is so small, The first recommendation is to gather more reliable data so that more effective and reliable analysis can occur

 2. Notify users when